HamedBabaei/CoLLM/case-studies/RETROFIT-CQ/readme.md

 # Case Study 5 on RETROFIT-CQs -- Retrofitting CQs from Existing Ontologies Using LLMs

-This case study examines the application of the REPRO framework to RETROFIT CQs within the field of knowledge engineering.
-Specifically, it explores RETROFIT CQs, leveraging the capabilities of large language models (LLMs) to retrofit competency questions (CQs) from existing ontologies.
-This study is based on the work of researchers, titled *An Experiment in Retrofitting Competency Questions for Existing Ontologies*.
+This case study examines the application of the **REPRO** framework to RETROFIT CQs within the field of knowledge engineering.
+Specifically, it explores **RETROFIT CQs**, leveraging the capabilities of large language models (LLMs) to retrofit competency questions (CQs) from existing ontologies.
+This study is based on the work of researchers, titled **An Experiment in Retrofitting Competency Questions for Existing Ontologies**.

 ## Results Table